PowerShift Publications 2018-2011

 Investment Protection in the EU-Canada Comprehensive Economic and Trade Agreement (CETA): a critical analysis (Eng.)

-This analysis by PowerShift e.V., Campact e.V. and TTIP-Unfairhandel barcritizes the expansion of investor privileges through the chapter on investment protection and the ISDS procedure in CETA.
-It is argued that these extensions limit democratic rights and the rule of law by allowing foreign investors to challenge state action before international arbitration tribunals.
+This analysis by PowerShift e.V., Campact e.V. and TTIP-Unfairhandel barcriticizes the expansion of investor privileges through the chapter on investment protection and the ISDS procedure in CETA.
+It is argued that these extensions limit democratic rights and the rule of law by allowing foreign investors to take action against state action before international arbitration courts.

-Protection of the investment dans le TTIP/TAFTA: La nouvelle proposition de la Commission européenne reste dangereuse pour nos démocraties (French)
+Protection des investissements dans le TTIP/TAFTA: la nouvelle proposition de la Commission européenne reste dangereuse pour nos démocraties (Franz.)

 Analysis of ISDS mechanisms in international trade agreements

 This analysis by PowerShift e.V. is dedicated to the mechanisms of the Investor-State Dispute Settlement System (ISDS) as provided for in current international trade and investment agreements, including TTIP and CETA.
-The analysis highlights that ISDS procedures represent a significant extension of investor rights, potentially limiting the sovereignty of states and undermining their ability to implement laws and regulations in the public interest.
-It is argued that ISDS places undue privilege on foreign investors over the rights of states and their citizens, and that it poses a serious threat to democratic processes and the rule of law.
+The analysis highlights that ISDS procedures represent a significant extension of investors' rights, potentially limiting states' sovereignty and undermining their ability to implement laws and regulations in the public interest.
+It argues that ISDS places undue privilege on foreign investors over the rights of states and their citizens, and that it poses a serious threat to democratic processes and the rule of law.
 The publication could also address public opposition and criticism of ISDS and explore reform proposals or alternatives to existing ISDS mechanisms.

 Resource Curse 4.0 – Raw Materials, Human Rights and Industry 4.0

-The ISDS Zombie - How the EU Commission allows dangerous corporate lawsuits to live on
+The ISDS-Zombie - How the EU Commission keeps dangerous corporate rights alive

 The zombie ISDS (Eng)